Obscure Borgia-Related Places: (3) The Castles of Chinchilla and La Mota in Spain

 In the beginning of 1505, he made his attempt to escape.
 Two fantastical tales have survived and are often retold in popular writing.
 The first one is the story of Cesare wrestling the stout castellan, Gabriel de Guzman, and trying to throw him from the battlements into the moat.
 The story is very unlikely to have happened because Cesare must have known that murdering Guzman would simply not have led to his freedom.
 He would still be trapped in the fortress and no doubt punished for murdering the man.
 The second story involves a friar who visited Cesare regularly and who supposedly was killed by Cesare for his cloak so he was able to escape in it.
 Also this story is sheer fantasy.
 The truth is that Cesare tried to escape the good-old-fashioned way; he tied his sheets together and climbed out of the window.
 The sheets, unable to carry his weight, tore and Cesare fell deep into the moat, fracturing his shoulder[2].

 It was to be expected that Cesare would try to escape having been imprisoned for almost half a year in the seclusion of that cold and damp fortress.
-But the escape attempt also tells us that Cesare had not lost hope, and that he was not afraid to take high risks; it was clear that he was yearning to be free and live his own life again.
+But the escape attempt also tells us that Cesare had not lost hope, and that he was not afraid to take high risks; it was clear that he was yearning to be free and to return to his old life again.

 Cesare remained in Chinchilla at least until 5 May 1505 after which he was transferred to the Castle of La Mota, close to Medina del Campo, and famous all over Spain for detaining the most notorious prisoners.
 The castle, built on a mound, had an exterior crenelated wall which was extremely thick and high.
 Inside this wall was an even higher and more robust wall with tall and strong towers around a majestic forty-five-meter keep with few windows.
 Cesare’s room was the highest in the keep and its thick bolted door was flanked by two soldiers who guarded him day and night.
 An escape was out of the question unless Cesare was able to grow wings.
 It seemed his situation had gone from bad to worse.